carolineartz/laptop/README.md

 - [Bundler] for managing Ruby gems
 - [chruby] for managing [Ruby] versions (recommended over RVM and rbenv)
 - [GitHub CLI] brings GitHub to your terminal.
-- [Heroku Toolbelt] for deploying and managing Heroku apps
 - [Homebrew] for managing operating system libraries
 - [Homebrew Cask] for quickly installing Mac apps from the command line
 - [Homebrew Services] so you can easily stop, start, and restart services
-- [Jekyll] for creating static sites
 - [Nodenv] to easily install and manage Node versions
 - [Rails] for creating modern web apps
 - [Postgres] for storing relational data